 Some screen recording solutions for smartphones visualize user gestures and typing with symbols during recording.
 This way you can at least roughly see what the users have done.
 Of course, this option must also be activated.
 Unfortunately, you cannot rely on it one hundred percent.
 And on iOS this is generally not possible because the operating system does not allow it.

 Mobizen is the app used by most Android users – technically good, though support and the website take some getting used to and have limited usefulness.
 The test version places a watermark on top of the recording, a monthly licence currently costs $3.00.

 In iOS, screen recording is possible innately.
 All you have to do is to activate the feature under Settings > Control Centre > Screen Recording.
 Then, you can launch the screen recording feature from Control Centre.

 For moderated online tests on mobile devices, most recommend the TeamViewer software.
 With it, you see everything the user sees – but unfortunately no camera image.
-Only specialized tools offer the screen and webcam view that the user must also install like TeamViewer.
+Only specialised tools offer the screen and webcam view that the user must also install like TeamViewer.
 And all these solutions are not cheap.